MooersLab/latextips/README.md

 It is best to add the index keys as you assemble the document so that you can use them as you work on the project.
 The keys serve as anchors to hyperlinks to them in the index.

-The search function is Acrobat Reader can lead too many hits and is poor substitute for using index keys.
+The search function is Acrobat Reader can lead too many hits and is a poor substitute for using index keys.

 ## Use keybindings

 Overleaf has standard CUA, Vim, and Emacs keybindings available.
-You set the keybinding via the menu in the upper lefthand corner of the Overleaf webpage.
+You set the keybinding via the menu in the upper left-hand corner of the Overleaf webpage for a particular project.
-The keybindings can be selected on a per project basis.
+The keybindings can be selected on a per-project basis.

 ## Image format

 Use PNG files or PDFs for image files.
 One drawback to Overleaf is that you cannot use postscript, EPS, or TIFF files.
-You can take a snapshot of images in these formats and save them as PNG files for uploading on Overleaf.
+You can take a snapshot of images in these formats and save them as PNG files for uploading to Overleaf.
 You can use PDFs, but you will not get a preview of the image file in Overleaf, unlike the case with PNG files.
 You have to wait for the document to be compiled by Overleaf to see an included image from a PDF.